 Designing a Benchmarking Plan

-No matter what method you choose, the Department of Energy suggests creating a benchmarking plan for your organization when first starting out.
+No matter what method cities choose, the Department of Energy suggests creating a benchmarking plan whenever new facilities are built.

-To assist in creating this plan, the Department of Energy created a step-by-step guide to designing an internal benchmarking plan for your organization.
+To support this effort, the Department of Energy created a step-by-step guide for designing internal energy benchmarking plans.
 The complete “Designing a Benchmark Plan” document, along with additional guidance on benchmarking, is available in the Better Buildings State and Local Solution Center here.

 Benchmarking Programs & Ordinances

-When private buildings participate in these benchmarking programs, whether voluntarily or as part of a mandatory energy disclosure requirement, they often use Portfolio Manager or proprietary software to track and report their energy use.
+When private buildings participate in these benchmarking programs, whether it be voluntary or as part of a mandatory energy disclosure requirement, they will often use Portfolio Manager or proprietary software to track and report their energy use.

 Mandatory Program: Texas Local Government Energy Reporting